 The Website may contain links to third-party sites.
-Généthon does not monitor these sites.
-Therefore, Généthon may not be held liable for their data protection practices.
-We encourage you to check the data protection policies of these third-party sites.
-This policy applies only to Personal Data collected by our websites or in the context of our activities.
+Genethon does not monitor these sites.
+As a result, Genethon cannot be held responsible for their data protection practices.
+We therefore encourage you to check the data protection policies of these third-party sites.
+This policy applies only to Personal Data collected by our websites or in the course of our activities.

 K. Cookies management policy

-A cookie is a small file that can be placed on the hard drive of your device or on the Website.
-We collect cookies to make it easier to access our services.
-You are not obliged to accept a cookie and you can choose which cookies to accept by modifying your browser settings so that it does not accept cookies.
-To modify these settings, go to the ‘Options’ or ‘Preferences’ menu on your browser.
+A cookie is a small file that may be placed on your device’s hard drive or on the website.
+We collect cookies to facilitate access to our services.
+You are not obliged to accept a cookie, and you can choose which cookie to accept by changing your browser settings so that it does not accept cookies.
+To modify these settings, go to your browser’s “Options” or “Preferences” menu.

-For more information on how to use, manage and erase cookies, for any type of browser, please visit the following link: https://www.cnil.fr/fr/cookies-les-outils-pour-les-maitriser
+For more information on the use, management and deletion of cookies, for all browser types, please consult the following link: https://www.cnil.fr/fr/cookies-les-outils-pour-les-maitriser

 We collect several types of cookies: